Production Designer

 - Late Afternoon, 2017, directed by Louise Bagnall -

 On this project I worked closely with director, Louise Bagnall, to develop the visual style of the film.
-With the other main designer, Stefano Scapolan, we established a visual language for three distinct settings in the film; the present, the subconscious and the memories.
+With another main designer, Stefano Scapolan, we established a visual language for three distinct settings in the film; the present, the subconscious and the memories.
 Each setting needed to be distinct, but also flow smoothly from one to the next.

-At the production stage of the film, I created a number of production backgrounds for the film as well as tackling compositing for some of the abstract moments.
+At the production stage of the film, I created a number of production backgrounds as well as tackling compositing for some of the abstract moments.
 As with most short animated films, it was all hands on deck, and I was happy to contribute versatility and adaptability to the team.